 Graphic Design Major Candidates.
 Applicants for admission to the bachelor of arts program in graphic design must also submit a portfolio of art work (five to 12 examples) to the art faculty after applying to the university.
 In addition, it would be helpful for an applicant to submit a personal statement expressing why he or she wants to study art and graphic design.
 For further information about portfolio preparation and format, please contact associate director of admissions Nick Stephenson at 570-372-4260.

 Honors Program Candidates.
 The university selects exceptionally well-qualified students for the Honors Program.
 This offers a more independent and interdisciplinary approach to learning than the standard curriculum.
 Admission is competitive and limited.
 All students who are admitted to Susquehanna are automatically considered for the Honors Program.
 For additional information about the Honors Program, please contact the admissions office at 1-800-326-9672.

 Music Major Candidates.
-Applicants for admission to any of the three bachelor of music degree programs (performance, music education, or church music) or the bachelor of arts in music degree program must also audition with the Susquehanna music faculty after applying to the university.
+Applicants for admission to either of the two bachelor of music degree programs (performance or music education) or the bachelor of arts in music degree program must also audition with the Susquehanna music faculty after applying to the university.
 For further information about registration and preparation for the audition, music scholarships or music programs, please contact the Department of Music at 570-372-4309.

-Writing Major Candidates.
-Applicants for admission to the bachelor of arts program in writing must also submit a portfolio (8-10 pages) of work to the writing faculty after applying to the university.
+Creative Writing Major Candidates.
+Applicants for admission to the bachelor of arts program in creative writing must also submit a portfolio (8-10 pages) of work to the creative writing faculty after applying to the university.
 For further information about portfolio preparation, please contact Professor of English Gary Fincke at 570-372-4164.